zdharma-continuum/declare-zsh/README.md

 1. Reading and parsing of the `~/.zshrc`.

-2. Making changes (like removal of a plugin, i.e. of `zplugin load {removed-plugin}` command together with the possible associated `zplugin ice …` command) and then…
+2. Making changes (like removal of a plugin, i.e. of `zinit load {the-removed-plugin}` command together with the possible associated `zinit ice …` command) and then…

-3. Writing the result back to the `zshrc` (by default, the result is stored to `~/.zshrc_gen` file for safety, but the author wants to emhasize very strongly, that **breaking something within the parsed `zshrc` is nearly impossible** and the tool can be safely used with option `-o ~/.zshrc` which points `declzsh` to the original `zshrc` as the destination, output file).
+3. Writing the result back to the `zshrc` (by default, the result is stored to `~/.zshrc_gen` file for safety, but the author wants to emhasize very strongly, that **breaking something within the parsed `zshrc` is nearly impossible** and the tool can be safely used with option `-o ~/.zshrc` which points `declzsh` to the original `zshrc` as the destination output file).

 ## Examples & Screenshots